 Cattaneo also cautions against being too general. “[Potential glass recyclers are] probably going to have to look in their own community on where they can get that taken care of.”
 In other words, check with your local recycling facility to find out what types of glass they accept and don’t accept.

 While it may be a bit tough to find ways to reuse a broken windshield (We’re open to suggestions!), drinking glasses and ovenware pieces can be reused in a number of facets.

 A word of caution: Do be careful when crafting with glass.
-This advice via Associated Content might be smart to start off: “If you want to use them for something that requires you to smooth the edges and make them safe, you can do so by squeezing hot glue along the edges or by covering the edges with masking tape.
+Here’s some helpful advice from Associated Content: “If you want to use them [broken pieces of glass] for something that requires you to smooth the edges and make them safe, you can do so by squeezing hot glue along the edges or by covering the edges with masking tape.
 You can also use a Dremel or other small sanding tool to smooth down the edges.
 Be sure to wear safety goggles and heavy duty gloves to protect your hands.”

 Check some of these cool projects the next time you get hit by a clumsy moment: